 Innere Stadt is the first municipal district, the historic core of the city, and the legislative focal point of Vienna.
 The inner city is framed by Ringstraße, which follows the course of old town’s walls.
 First district has most of Vienna’s noteworthy medieval buildings, including the museum quarter, palaces, churches, houses of parliament, opera house, and city hall.
-It’s a very prestigious address!
+It’s a prestigious address!

 Breath-taking Stephansdom Cathedral is the Innere Stadt’s focal point!
 It’s undergoing renovation.
 From the cathedral there are two areas to explore – the Schwedenplatz and the Donaukana.
 The less-interesting Donaukana was bombed during WWII and rebuilt mostly in concrete.
 The Schwedenplatz has the Jesuit Church and Medieval parts of the former University District where there are many small bars, cafés, and restaurants.
 It’s a fast-paced, fun area and the pastry and ice cream cafés are tempting and always busy – especially on Sunday afternoon.
 Of course the coffee in Vienna is always divine!